contino/kubernetes-best-practices/general/README.md

 - Etcd – Backend data store for the API server

-Cluster Size – Master nodes should always be an odd number as well as the etcd cluster, to be able to withstand loss of a node.
+Cluster Size – Master nodes should always be an odd number as well as the etcd cluster, to be able to withstand the loss of a node.

 (N - 1) / 2 where n is the number of nodes in the cluster, so a 3 node cluster can withstand a loss of one node and still function.